intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 ---

-As a new way of describing hardware programmatically, ROHD opens up the world of hardware to design to people with background in software algorithms.
+As a new way of describing hardware programmatically, ROHD opens up the world of hardware design to people with background in software algorithms.
 Today, we see a lot of hardware design in the space of hardware accelerators which are being used to speed up algorithms that already exist in software.
 It is interesting, therefore, to consider design patterns that help us transform traditional software techniques into hardware: a key software technique to consider is recursion which is often the most natural way to describe a given computation.

 Trees are a key data structure in both software and hardware upon which recursive algorithms can operate to achieve fast